About Aleyda Solis

 Aleyda is an International SEO Consultant with Orainti, a boutique SEO consultancy, a blogger (Search Engine Land, State of Digital and Moz), an experienced speaker and entrepreneur.
 Aleyda has worked with European, American and Latin-American companies, helping them to grow their organic search visibility, relevant search traffic and conversions in complex environments and industries.

-In her Learn Inbound talk, Aleyda will talk about what’s going to change with a mobile first index, how you can make the most out of AMP, and what’s PWA and how you can easily implement it for your already existing site.
-Learn more about the major updates, functionalities, and opportunities in a mobile first search reality,
+In her Learn Inbound talk, Aleyda will talk about what’s going to change with a mobile-first index.
+In particular, how you can make the most out of AMP, what’s PWA, and how you can easily implement it for your already existing site.
+Learn about the major updates, functionalities and opportunities in a mobile-first search reality.

 - Understand AMP Do’s and Don’ts